All Episodes

 You cannot anger if you have higher aspirations than state senator.

-I don't believe for a minute, because even when he got the provision, it didn't change his vote.
+And the real reason, ladies and gentlemen, that he opposed this bill had nothing to do, I don't believe for a minute, because even when he got the provision, it didn't change his vote.

 I don't think that provision mattered.

-Okay, so the abortion doctor botches it, and the baby lives.
+Okay, so the abortion doctor botches it and the baby lives.

 Well, that's not what the woman wants.

-So we gotta kill the baby.
+So we got to kill the baby.

 That's the reason he supported it.